Peyton Siva: Sophomore year

 In his sophomore season he started 35 games for the Cardinals, averaging 28 minutes a game.
 He averaged 9.9 points per game and his 5.2 assists per game ranked second best in the Big East.
 In consecutive games against West Virginia and Connecticut, Siva hit game-winning layups in the final seconds to give Louisville one-point victories.
 He was an honorable mention selection for the 2011 All-Big East Men's Basketball Team and was named to the 2011 Big East men's basketball tournament All-Tournament Team after averaging 12 points, 7.7 assists, and 5.3 rebounds as the Cardinals reached the championship game.
 The Cardinals finished the season 25–10, 12–6 in the 2010–11 Big East season tied for 3rd in the conference.
-They received an at-large bid and a #4 seed in the 2011 NCAA tournament where they were upset in the second round by #13 seeded Morehead State 61–62.
+They received an at-large bid and a #4 seed in the 2011 NCAA tournament where they were upset in the first round by #13 seeded Morehead State 61–62.